Martin

 photoelectrochemical as well as photovoltaic application.

-electron densities (negative charge densities) at the silicon,
+high electron densities (negative charge densities) at the

-carbon, nitrogen and boron.
-The claimed processes for the
+silicon, carbon, nitrogen and boron.
+The claimed processes for

-production of hydrogen and/or oxygen by means of silicides proceed
+the production of hydrogen and/or oxygen by means of silicides

-efficiently with light.
-The employed light energy can be in this
+proceed efficiently with light.
+The employed light energy can be

-thermal energy which accompanies photonic energy of a light source
+nature.
+The thermal energy which accompanies photonic energy of

-or also thermal energy in general can accelerate the gas-producing
+a light source or also thermal energy in general can accelerate

-claimed processes.
-In general terms, the application of higher
+the gas-producing claimed processes.
+In general terms, the

 [0014] The silicides are applied as electrode materials

-silicides (see doping examples below) are used that are brought
+doped silicides (see doping examples below) are used that are

-employed; this also external to the system as a light absorber.
+materials can be employed; this also external to the system as a

 [0016] The silicides absorb themselves usually enough solar or